 To start, you can go to any library that participates and pick up a Passport.

-They also had a list of all the libraries available, or you could find the list through their google map site.
+They also had a list of all the Connecticut Libraries available, or you could find the list through their google map site.
 (Since this post is being written after the event, I won’t include the google map.)

 We started at our home library and got our first stamp!

-You had the whole month of April to try to visit all 124 (yes, One Hundred and Twenty Four!) libraries that participated.
+You had the whole month of April to try to visit all 124 (yes, One Hundred and Twenty Four!)
+Connecticut Libraries that participated.
 It’s important to follow the list since not every library in Connecticut was part of this.

-I had grand visions of visiting all of the libraries.
+I had grand visions of visiting all of the Connecticut Libraries.
 But let’s be real, I have an almost 2 year old.
 Who naps.
 And wears diapers.
 And gets cranky in the car.
 So we visited 18.
 Some days we were more adventurous then others.

 But we did discover some great libraries in this state.
 Many we will definitely be going back to, some to just play at and others for storytime or another event.
 And there are many more on the list that we did not get to check out that I will absolutely be visiting in the future.

-Here is a summary of the libraries we checked out, and our recommendations as to whether you should too:
+Here is a summary of the Connecticut Libraries we checked out, and our recommendations as to whether you should too:

 Avon Free Public Library